Updated: Jul 25

 huge blessing in their lives!

-Eleven days after my dad moved, Tim and Jessica came to visit us from Florida.
+Eleven days after my dad moved, our friends came to visit us from Florida.
 Ralph and I prayed together before they arrived, really wanting God to lead this potential job opportunity.
 We talked with them about our willingness to move down to Florida even though it was totally out of Ralph’s comfort zone.

-In addition to Tim’s site development business that was started, his wife, Jessica also is the president of a commercial general contracting company.
-During our time together, she expressed an interest in hiring Ralph as well.
+In addition to the new business that was started, his wife also expressed an interest in hiring Ralph at her company as well.
 So Ralph now had two job opportunities in Florida.
 Wow, God.
-Before leaving, Tim said, “you just have to rip off the bandaid, Ralph.”
+Before leaving, our friend said, “you just have to rip off the bandaid, Ralph.”
 That saying stuck with us as we continued down the path of moving out of New York and starting all over.

 I started getting antsier about what was going on with the job opportunities in Florida.
 It was the only thing that seemed to make sense.
 We both had talked in the past about possibly moving to that state and we loved its governor.
 It would be a great state to raise our family in, too.